tuyunbin/Enhancing-the-Alignment-between-Target-Words-and-Corresponding-Frames-for-Video-Captioning/README.md

 # Enhancing-the-Alignment-between-Target-Words-and-Corresponding-Frames-for-Video-Captioning

 This is the Theano code for our paper "Enhancing the Alignment between Target Words and Corresponding Frames for Video Captioning", which has been accepted for publication in Pattern Recognition.
-Tu, Yunbin, et al. [The version of pre-proof is available](https://www.sciencedirect.com/science/article/pii/S0031320320305057)
+Tu, Yunbin, et al. [The version of pre-proof is available in this link.](https://www.sciencedirect.com/science/article/pii/S0031320320305057)

 ## We illustrate the training details as follows: